lotsofbears/KKS_VR/README.md

 Exceptions to this rule are mouse wheel scroll actions and rotate actions, which only require touching.

-## Situation-specific controls

-**Warning: This section was written for KK_MainGameVR and might not be accurate, especially in Studio.**

-The school tool can be used when you need more complex interactions than simple mouse clicks.

-There are also a few types of context-specific controls, where you can interact directly with 3D objects using the controllers.
-This type of interaction does not require any specific tool to be selected.
-The tool icon disappears when such an interaction is available.

-Below is a list of situations that offer special controls.

-### Roaming

-In the Roaming mode, you can move around by using the school tool to walk (default: Trigger), and turn left and right (default: Touchpad left and right).
-You can also use the warp tool to teleport.

-You can use the school tool to simulate ordinary mouse and keyboard inputs, e.g. right click (default: touchpad center) for interacting with an object.

-Use the laser pointer (touchpad center) to open the middle-button menu.

-You can crouch by lowering your viewpoint relative to the floor.
-To do this, you can either physically move your head or use grab action to bring the floor closer.
-This behavior can be disabled in the config.

-### Talk scene

-When talking to a character, most interactions are done through the menu.
-In addition, you can touch or look at the character by putting one of the controllers at the position you want to touch/look at, then pulling the Trigger.

-### H scene

-Caressing can be done in the same way as touching in talk scenes.
-Additionally, you can switch to a different mode of caressing by pressing the Application menu button with the controller in place.

-Optionally, automatic touching can be enabled, so that you don't even need to pull the Trigger.

-You can also kiss or lick the female by moving your head to the right place.
-This can be turned off in the config.

-You can undress a female character by putting a controller on one of her clothing items, then pressing the touchpad.
-A single touchpad click will perform one level of undressing.
-If you press and hold the touchpad, move the controller away and then release the touchpad, it will completely remove that part of clothing.

-Unfortunately this direct undressing operation doesn't work as expected for all clothes because the plugin doesn't exactly know what parts of body each clothing item covers.
-You can always fall back to using the menu for clothing state changes.

-When changing location, you can use the green laser to point to a new location icon and pull the Trigger to confirm.

 ## Configuration

 **Warning: This section was written for KK_MainGameVR and might not be accurate, especially in Studio.**